Frequently Asked Questions

 How does the design process work?

-We start from your idea and references.
-You can send us photos, drawings or tattoos you like, plus notes about style, size and placement.
+I start with your idea and your references.
+You can send me photos, drawings or tattoos you like, as well as notes about style, size and placement on the body.

-The more references you send, the better we understand what you are drawn to.
-We then create a custom design inspired by your input in the style you booked.
+The more inspiration you send, the better I can understand what you like.
+Based on that I create a custom design in the style we agreed on.

 When will I see my design?

-As a rule, we show the final design on the day of your appointment, before we start tattooing.
+As a rule, I show the finished design on the day of your session, before we start tattooing.

-This lets us focus on drawing and avoids endless back and forth online.
-In some special cases we may share sketches earlier, but this is at the artist's discretion.
+This allows me to focus on drawing and avoids endless rounds of changes online.
+In exceptional cases I may share sketches earlier, but this is up to me and not a standard rule.

-Can I change my mind or request changes to the design?
+Can I change my mind or ask for changes to the design?

-Small adjustments on the day such as size tweaks, moving the stencil slightly or minor details are normal and included.
+Small tweaks on the day, like changing the size, moving the stencil slightly or adjusting tiny details, are normal and included in the price.

-If you want a large or complete redesign of the idea at the last minute, we may need to postpone the tattoo to a new date and charge a redesign fee for the extra drawing time.
+If you want to completely change the concept at the last minute or a full redesign is needed, we may have to move the session to another date and charge for the extra drawing time.

-If you know you want to change direction, please tell us before the session so we can plan for it.
+If you already know you want to go in a different direction, please tell me before the session so we can plan for it.

-Do you do cover-ups or rework old tattoos?
+Do you do cover-ups or fix old tattoos?

-Yes, but not every tattoo can be covered or reworked successfully.
+Yes, but not every tattoo can be effectively covered or reworked.

-For each cover-up or rework request we ask for clear photos of the current tattoo, evaluate the size, colour and placement, and decide if the idea is realistic and fits our style.
+For each cover-up or rework request I ask for clear photos of the existing tattoo, assess the size, colours and placement, and check whether your idea is realistic and suits my style.

-For larger or more complex pieces we may ask for an in-person consultation, because photos do not always show the skin, shape and colours accurately.
-In those cases we will look at the area together in the studio before confirming the project.
+For larger or more complex projects I may ask for an in-person consultation, because photos do not always show the real condition of the skin, shape and colours.
+In such cases we will look at everything together in the studio before confirming the project.

-The artist may refuse a cover-up or rework if the placement, existing ink or your idea would lead to a poor result.
-In that case we may suggest alternatives or a different approach instead.
+I may refuse a cover-up or rework if the area, existing tattoo or idea does not give a good chance of a satisfying result.
+In that situation I can suggest alternative solutions or a different approach.

 Placement, Style & What We Do Not Do